cqpancoast/spreadsheet/resources/README.md

 those methods do nothing.
 In `EditableGridWorksheetView`, when a `FeatureListener` is added, the view "hooks up" the listener to a bunch of swing events that occur.
 In this way, we are able to completely divorce the controller from swing.
 Yippee!

+Additionally, the text field for the editing feature of the gui view was moved from the `GridPanel` class to the `EditableGridWorksheetView` because it was not a necessary feature to the `GridWorksheetView`, and it made for easier saving of the edits in `EditableGridWorksheetView`.